 - Media Storage: Racks, shelves, or dedicated cabinets keep Blu-rays and games organized.

-These accessories not only help streamline your viewing experience but also turn your space into one that’s easy to use and maintain day to day.
+These accessories not only help streamline your viewing experience but also turn your space into one that’s easy to use and maintain day-to-day.

 Lighting Upgrades